 Dubai Port of Call

-Cruise ships dock at the Dubai Cruise Terminal at Port Rashid, which has amenities like duty free shops and currency exchanges.
+Cruise ships dock at the Dubai Cruise Terminal at Port Rashid, which has amenities such as duty free shops and currency exchanges.

 Dubai Cruise Terminal

 Dubai has a well-maintained public transportation system.
-A day pass can be purchased for Dh 4.
-The system has large holes, however, and most visitors to Dubai find it easier and more time-efficient to use the large fleet of taxis that serve the city.
+Most visitors to Dubai find it easiest and most time-efficient to use the large fleet of taxis that serve the city, and ride sharing apps such as Uber are also an option.
 Exploring on foot is time-consuming and impractical, as many attractions are far apart.

 Al Muntaha at The Burj Al Arab - seven star dining 200 metres up